Zambia entry requirements for South Korea passport holders

 South Korean passport holders can visit Zambia visa-free for up to 90 days.
 This policy is in effect for 2026, making travel straightforward for tourism or short business trips.

 Your passport must be valid for at least the length of your stay in Zambia.
-No minimum validity period beyond your departure date is required by Zambian immigration, but airlines may enforce a 6-month rule — check with your carrier before flying.
+Airlines may enforce a 6-month validity rule, so check with your carrier before departure.

 Required